 • Lateral geniculate body/nucleus (LGN): Relay center for vision.
 Receives input from the retina with output to the primary visual cortex via optic radiations.

-• Optic radiations from the upper visual world travel through the temporal lobe and optic radiations from the lower visual world pass through the parietal lobe.
+• Optic radiations from the lower visual field (upper retinal quadrants) travel through the temporal lobe (Meyer’s loop) and optic radiations from the upper visual field (lower retinal quadrants) pass through the parietal lobe.

 • Medial geniculate body/nucleus (MGN): Relay center for hearing.
 Receives input from the inferior colliculi and projects to the primary auditory cortex.